-The patina finish is a surface layer created by chemical reaction and through experimental technique of metal colouring.
-Each piece has it’s own unique vivid lustre which cannot be repeated.
+Patina is a surface layer created by a chemical reaction.
+The unique surface of the following objects is achieved through experimental technique of metal colouring – each piece has it’s own distinctive vivid lustre which cannot be repeated.
 This serendipitous procedure contrasts the meticulous process of constructing the vessels.

 Reflection Bowl, 1/4 made.
 4/4 is in the permanent collection of Fitzwilliam Museum, Cambridge